 If you anticipate a conversation will move you away from building a relationship and you are unable to maintain a level of psychological distance, consider using physical distance.
 Develop an exit plan prior to any conversation where you may anticipate difficulties.
 Having a plan ahead of time that you may or may not choose to use returns you to feeling like you are in a sense of control, and reduces the likelihood that you will seek to obtain control through increasing the volume or intensity of your voice.

-Katherine M. Hertlein, PhD, is the director of the Couple and Family Therapy Program in the department of psychiatry and behavioral health at the UNLV School of Medicine.
+Katherine M. Hertlein, PhD, is a professor in the Couple and Family Therapy Program in the department of psychiatry and behavioral health at the UNLV School of Medicine.
 Across her academic career, she has published over 60 articles, eight books, and over 50 book chapters.
 She lectures nationally and internationally on technology, couples, and sex.
 Hertlein maintains a private practice in Las Vegas, Nevada.